Altoids1/Joao/docs/GettingStarted.md

 Often, very large programs have an issue of organizing all their code in a reasonable and human-readible way, even when the code expands to become millions of lines of text long.
 João's solution to that problem is to use some behavior inherited form the concept of a **Directory.**

-João is, in some sense, a **directory-oriented langauge.** This is to mean that much of the structure of your program is organized into something analogous to the directories of some file system, like the files on a Windows or Linux computer.
+João is, in some sense, a **directory-oriented language.** This is to mean that much of the structure of your program is organized into something analogous to the directories of some file system, like the files on a Windows or Linux computer.

 These directories can contain **classes** and **functions**.
-For example, ``/main()`` is a *function* which is supposed to be the start of your program; when your program is first ran, the code within ``/main()`` is the first, and sometimes only, code that is ran.
+For example, ``/main()`` is a *function* which is supposed to be the start of your program; when your program is first run, the code within ``/main()`` is the first, and sometimes only, code that is ran.
 An example of how ``/main()`` looks is featured above in the first two code examples.

 # 1.2 - Global Variables